element-plus/element-plus/docs/en-US/component/table-v2.md

 # Virtualized Table ^(beta)

-Along with the evolutionary web development, table component has always been the most popular component in our web apps especially for dashboards, data analysis.
+Along with evolutionary web development, table component has always been the most popular component in our web apps especially for dashboards, data analysis.
 For [Table V1](./table.md), with even just 1000 records of data, it can be very annoying when using it, because of the poor performance.

 With Virtualized Table, you can render massive chunks of data in a blink of an eye.

 :::tip

 This component is **still under testing**, use at your own risk.
 If you find any bugs or issues, please report them at [GitHub](https://github.com/element-plus/element-plus/issues) for us to fix.
-Also there were some APIs which was not mentioned in this documentation, some of them were not fully developed yet, which is why they are not mentioned here.
+Also there were some APIs which are not mentioned in this documentation, some of them were not fully developed yet, which is why they are not mentioned here.

 **Even though** Virtualized Table is efficient, when the data load is too large, your **network** and **memory size** can become the bottleneck of your app.
 So keep in mind that Virtualized Table is never the ultimate solution for everything, consider paginating your data, adding filters etc.